-The more eagle-eyed among those still passing by my humble corner of the web may have noted that six months ago, I took a bit of a new direction and started a super-cool consulting contract with IGN Entertainment (as announced here) — essentially in a brand new international role as Director of Business Development for the one-time ‘rival’ (and, if we go way back, one-time partner) company.
+The more eagle-eyed among those still passing by this humble corner of the web may have noted that six months ago, Kikizo took a bit of a new direction and started a super-cool deal with IGN Entertainment — our one-time ‘rival’ (and, if we go way back, one-time partner) company.

-At the time, a bunch of friends on Facebook reacted with some surprise to this news, but to me the opportunity was pretty much a no-brainer.
-When I ‘repositioned’ this site last summer as more of a general interest entertainment/lifestyle blog (versus the dedicated site for hardcore gamers it used to be), it was with the knowledge that my focus as a small media business would soon be changing for a whole host of reasons - not least of which was the acquisition of The Huffington Post by AOL, which led to the end of our six-year deal with AOL which had essentially part-funded Kikizo’s team for years.
+At the time, some reacted with some surprise to this news, but to me the opportunity was pretty much a no-brainer.
+When we ‘repositioned’ this site last summer as more of a general interest entertainment/lifestyle blog (versus the dedicated site for hardcore gamers it used to be), it was with the knowledge that our focus as a small media owner would soon be changing for a whole host of reasons - not least of which was the acquisition of The Huffington Post by AOL, which led to the end of our six-year deal with AOL which had essentially part-funded Kikizo’s team for years.

 I love publishing and media, and to me that means more than just blogging — it’s also about making a difference on a bigger scale, if we have the chance, and it doesn’t come much bigger than IGN.com, by far and away the market leading games media brand for 15 years now (along with the market leading men’s lifestyle site, AskMen.com, which is part of the IGN roster).

 Or at least, it’s the market leader in the US.
 And in the UK and in Australia.
-And it’s definitely getting there in Germany, too.
 But the world’s a big place.
 And - at least in theory! - that’s why IGN brought me in: to make the biggest games media brand accessible and relevant to lovers of games and entertainment all over the globe.
 Who could pass up an opportunity like that?!

 It’s a hugely exciting challenge and the first six months have been quite a thrill.
 Up till now I have not really been able to talk about it publicly, and there is obviously still a lot that I can’t discuss.
 But what is now public, is the fact that we just launched IGN Sweden…